-Bizarre And Useful Pest Facts
+Bizarre Pest Facts for Curious People

 In reality, it's just a handful of pests that should make us ring the alarm.
 Most pests are harmless, or as Douglas Adams wrote "Mostly Harmless".
 Of course, he was speaking of humans, which could be considered pests in some cases.
 Either way, bugs are annoying, and that's why we call them pests!

 Bugs are just one type of pest.
 There are lots of different types of pests that humans attempt to control and conquer.
 The best way to get rid of pests is to understand more about them.
 It isn't easy to beat something you fear.
 Don't worry fear can be soothed with knowledge.